testing-user-prog/Discord-Spam-and-Phishing-detector/README.md

 ## Disclaimer

 This bot deletes messages automatically based on model predictions.
 Test it in a private server before deploying to a live community, and monitor its behavior to catch false positives.

-## License

-No license specified yet.
-Add one (e.g., MIT) if you plan to share or accept contributions.